🚗

 This data is best read as an indicator of patterns and pressure points, rather than a complete audit of road conditions.

-Source: Waze community reports, collected every 10 hours via automated scanning.
+Source: Waze community reports, collected every ~3 hours.
 Verified by driver confirmations (thumbs up).

 Find Potholes Near You